coderstool-com/coderstool.com/docs/categories/text-and-lists/index.md

-# Text & List Tools – Coderstool
+# Text & List Tools – CodersTool

 This category collects tools that help you clean, format, and transform lists of text values.